1977 Metro Manila Film Festival: Multiple awards

-Ceremony Information
+Ceremony information

+Box office

+According to the Philippine Motion Picture Producers' Association (PMPPA) as headed by actor Fernando Poe Jr., the combined gross of the films during the 10-day festival amounted to ₱7.68 million, surpassing the ₱5.4 million gross of the 1976 edition.

 Controversies

 Director Lino Brocka walked out of the awarding ceremonies at the Metropolitan Theater when Celso Ad.
 Castillo's Burlesk Queen starring Vilma Santos won eight of the ten awards including the Best Picture award.
 Mr. Brocka reportedly threw invectives at Rolando Tinio, who was the chairman of the panel of judges of the festival.
 It was also reported that organizers asked the winners to return their medals (the MMFF handed out medals that year) due to the controversy.
 However, this turned out to be just a rumor as all winners still have their awards to this day.